Japan feels lagging behind in digitization

 “Germany has its Industry 4.0, while us in Japan has Society 5.0 which is geared toward empowering our citizens and preparing them for the future where digitalization is a key component,” Sunami told 18 journalists gathered by Asia Productivity Organization (APO) here.

-He said digitization is now happening in Estonia, a former Soviet state, with its eEstonia wherein young children even before reaching school age are being introduced to simple computer programming, the so-called Smart Nation of Singapore and even the Industrial Internet in the United States.
+He said digitization is now happening in Estonia, a former Soviet state, where young children even before reaching school age are being introduced to simple computer programming, the so-called Smart Nation of Singapore and even the Industrial Internet in the United States.

 In a bid to post 600 trillion yen ($5.316) in gross domestic product, Japan aims to boost productivity, drive innovation and trade and energize corporate activities.